nodejs/node/doc/guides/writing-tests.md

 The second line loads the `common` module.
 The `common` module is a helper module that provides useful tools for the tests.

-Even if no functions or other properties exported by `common` are used in a test, the `common` module should still be included.
-This is because the `common` module includes code that will cause tests to fail if variables are leaked into the global space.
-In situations where no functions or other properties exported by `common` are used, it can be included without assigning it to an identifier:
+Even if a test uses no functions or other properties exported by `common`, the test should still include the `common` module before any other modules.
+This is because the `common` module includes code that will cause a test to fail if the test leaks variables into the global space.
+In situations where a test uses no functions or other properties exported by `common`, include it without assigning it to an identifier:

 ```javascript
 require('../common');